Wealth Transfer Strategies for a Low Interest Rate EnviornmentApril 2015

 Income Tax Advantages.
 Since the trust is structured as a grantor trust, the grantor is treated as the owner of the trust for income tax purposes (but the trust property is not included in the grantor’s estate for estate tax purposes).
 Due to the grantor trust status, there is no capital gain recognized when the property is sold to the trust, and the interest payments to the grantor do not constitute taxable income.
 The grantor is responsible for the taxes on income and capital gains generated by the trust, so the trust property can grow income tax free.

 Estate Tax Advantages.
-If the grantor outlives the term of the promissory note, the assets are completely removed from his estate.
-However, even if the grantor dies prior to full payment, only the outstanding balance of the note is includable in his estate for estate tax purposes (unlike the GRAT, which typically fails if the grantor dies during the term).
+If the grantor outlives the term of the promissory note, the assets are completely removed from his or her estate.
+However, even if the grantor dies prior to full payment, only the outstanding balance of the note is includable in the estate for estate tax purposes (unlike the GRAT, which typically fails if the grantor dies during the term).

 QUALIFIED PERSONAL RESIDENCE TRUST PRESENTS AN OPPORTUNITY NOT TO BE OVERLOOKED